Variations on the Nerve Theorem: Partial nerves

 \section{Partial nerves}

 The nerve theorems considered so far produce combinatorial approximations to a space $X$, modeling its homotopy type through degree $n$, from a cover $\V$ on which one has control over \e{all} finite intersections $\bigcap \F$ with $|\F| \leqs n$.
 In this section, we show that even in cases where the nerve itself has the wrong homotopy type, one can sometimes still build good combinatorial models for the homotopy type of $X$ using an appropriate collection of intersections from $\V$.
-As in the previous section, we will work with unindexed covers $\V \subseteq 2^X$ for the sake of simplicity.
+We will work with unindexed covers $\V \subseteq 2^X$ for the sake of simplicity.